You’ve Got the Power

 You hurry to the bathroom, where the lights come on as soon as you enter.
 The tile floor has been pre-warmed for your arrival.
 When you finish showering, you dry off with automatically pre-heated towels.

 In the kitchen, your little brother says you’re out of milk, so you check your refrigerator to make sure.
 You don’t open the fridge—instead, you use a computer on the door to check its contents.
 At the push of a button, your refrigerator system automatically reorders milk via the Internet.
+And when you’re ready for breakfast, a robotic kitchen arm prepares it for you—and cleans up after itself, too.

 Do the Safe Thing